The Perfect Assistant

 “What kind of sick joke is this?” he shouted, and she mouthed every word he said.
 “Stop that!”

 She stood up and walked to stand before the panels.
-It inverted the colours to become a white background with magenta text, all other sources of light dimming around the room, and the sudden change in luminosity blinded Christopher.
+The colours inverted to become a white background with magenta text, all other sources of light dimming around the room, and the sudden change in luminosity blinded Christopher.

 “Are you real, Christopher?”
 She laughed.
 He couldn’t see her face.
 “Does your life feel real to you?
 Can you tell the difference?
 Do you even know when this happened?”